woocommerce/google-listings-and-ads/README.md

 `npm run wp-env start` - This will automatically download and run WordPress in a Docker container.
 You can access it at http://localhost:8888 (development environment) and http://localhost:8888 (test environment) (Username: admin, Password: password).

+`npm run test-e2e:initialize` - This will run the [initialize.sh](/tests/e2e/initialize.sh) script to initialize the WooCommerce store for the test environment.

 Run E2E testing:

 - `npm run test-e2e` to just run the tests one time, quick and headless.